Pick One Thing

 And one year, it was a rough last-week-of-December by any account.
 I was particularly troubled by the assassination of Benazir Bhutto just before the Pakistani elections.
 Too much talk about nuclear Pakistan falling into chaos…the Atomic Clock moving closer to midnight… certain people whispered that it looked like World War III was moving onto the stage.

 Here we are, years later.
 The Bhutto assassination has been replaced by the threat of ISIS.
-Pakistani chaos has been replaced by Ebola in Africa.
-The rest?
+Pakistani chaos was replaced by the in-your-face climate crisis and COVID-19 worldwide — and who knows what the next crisis will be.
 It hasn’t changed much at all…and it feels like the global Spiritual Awakening we’re hoping for is years down the road.

 All those black mutterings had me looking at what the world has become over the last decade.
 And then, historian that I am (and being married to a professional one to boot), I began to think back.
 Years… decades… centuries.
 In those days, you didn’t have to pick one thing to deal with.
 Why?

 - There was time to think, to be deliberate in one’s actions and words.